C++ Vector assign

 Output:

-In this example, vector v containing character values is assigned to the vector v1 using assign function.
+In this instance, a vector v that holds character values is assigned to vector v1 using the assign method.